ThomasByr/BioInfo-genome/README.md

 > **Note**
 > This project is part of a M1 project at the University of Strasbourg, France.

-First, make sure you have `python >= 3.10.6` installed with the required dependencies (make sure to add `python -m` beforehands if you are using a conda environment) :
+First, make sure you have `python >= 3.10.6` installed with the required dependencies:

 ```ps1
 pip install --upgrade -r requirements.txt